nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-16-uncommitted-changes-messing-sync-git-visual-studio/index.md

 ---
 title: Uncommitted changes messing up your sync in Git with Visual Studio
+description: "Learn how uncommitted changes in Git can disrupt your sync in Visual Studio.
+Discover effective strategies to manage your workflow and enhance productivity."
 date: 2014-10-16
 creator: Martin Hinshelwood
 id: "10732"